 Eating out every day can affect your bottom line — in more ways than one.
 Daily purchases of items like food, drinks and coffee add up quickly.
 It may not seem like much, but $5 a day can add up to $700 during the school year.
 One way to save money is to pack the items you regularly buy.
 Before leaving your apartment or dorm room, pack a lunch, snacks or a refillable water bottle.
 You can also save money on coffee by brewing your own and carrying it in a reusable coffee mug.
 These little changes can turn into big savings.

 Keep an eye on your money with online budgeting tools

 Late night pizza runs and online shopping sprees can easily wreak havoc on your wallet.
 Track expenses and see where you spend the most money.
 Set a limit to what you will spend – and stick to it.
-Today, students can take advantage of a number of apps to help budget and track their spending.
-Many of these apps, like LGFCU’s Compass, make it easy to check your spending online or on a smartphone.
+Take advantage of a budgeting app that makes it easier to budget and track spending online or on a smartphone.
 Seeing where your money is going can help you make better planning and budgeting decisions.